 Some homes are trickier to price than others.
 Take the Belair, California mansion nicknamed “The Billionaire,” for example.
-It was listed for $250 million in 2017.
+Initially it was listed for $250 million.
 Months later, brokers representing the extravagant property dropped the price by an astonishing $62 million and told CNBC that in their defense “there is no comp for a house like this.”

 “The Billionaire” marks an extreme case (in fact, the mansion was the most expensive listing in the country at one point).
 But everyday sellers, too, can be an exception to the rule when it comes to pricing.